fredwang0216/eattogether_ideation/README.md

 This high-fidelity prototype has been created using HTML, CSS, and JavaScript and includes all the core features of the application.
 It's designed to be fully interactive, providing a realistic user experience.

+### Design Update
+This version of the prototype has been modified to remove all profile pictures, using icon-based user representations instead to maintain privacy.

 ## Features

 1. **Set Availability**: Users can specify their availability for meals, including date, time, meal type, and preferred group size.